Fotios Geas: Criminal career

-Geas was born into a Greek family; therefore, he could not be a made member of the Italian Mafia.
+Geas was born into a Greek family; therefore, he could not be a made member of the Italian-American Mafia.
 Geas and his brother Ty were well known enforcers feared within their community.
 The Geas brothers worked with Anthony Arillotta, another mobster.
 In 2003, Arillotta was formally inducted into the Genovese crime family Springfield faction.
 Arillotta had requested that the Geas brothers kill his brother-in-law, Gary Westerman.
 Acting boss Arthur Nigro organized a hit on aging gangster Adolfo Bruno.
 Both hits were carried out in 2003.

 In 2011, Geas was charged with the murders of Gary Westerman and Adolfo Bruno.
 He was also indicted as the getaway driver in the failed assassination attempt of Bronx union boss Frank Dadabo, after Dadabo was involved in an argument with Nigro over Tony Bennett concert tickets.

 During the 2011 trial, Geas was shocked to see his former associate Arillotta testify against him.
 Geas was known for his strict code, despising snitches and men who abused women.
 Geas refused to cooperate with law enforcement and was sentenced to life in prison.